bhainesva/rules_go/go/nogo.rst

 nogo
 ~~~~

-This generates a program that that analyzes the source code of Go programs.
+This generates a program that analyzes the source code of Go programs.
 It
 runs alongisde the Go compiler in the Bazel Go rules and rejects programs that
 contain disallowed coding patterns.